-Requirements for fuel cells are waived for PHA Time Trial and Hillclimb events.
-EFFECTIVE IN 2023 all cars in GCR classes shall be equipped with a safety fuel cell complying with the GCR specifications (GCR 9.3.26), except for Touring, B-Spec, Spec Miata, Improved Touring, American Sedan restricted prep, production-based Vintage cars, and cars where the stock fuel tank is located between the axle center lines and within the main chassis structure (i.e., frame rails, etc.).
+Requirements for fuel cells are waived for PHA Time Trial and Hillclimb events with the following exceptions: All cars in GCR classes shall be equipped with a safety fuel cell complying with the GCR specifications, except for Touring, B/C-Spec, Spec Miata, Improved Touring, American Sedan restricted prep, production-based Vintage cars, and cars where the stock fuel tank is located between the axle center lines and within the main chassis structure (i.e., frame rails).
 Stock fuel tank shall remain in its stock location, or as otherwise specified in the GCR.
 Any car equipped with a fuel cell must meet all requirements for fuel cells as specified in the GCR.